Jon Berti Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 15th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 14th in MLB.

-- The Pirates have a 4.37 team ERA that ranks 18th across all league pitching staffs.
+- The Pirates' 4.33 team ERA ranks 18th among all MLB pitching staffs.

-- Bido (0-1) takes the mound for the Pirates to make his third start of the season.
+- Oviedo gets the start for the Pirates, his 16th of the season.
+He is 3-7 with a 4.30 ERA and 74 strikeouts in 81 2/3 innings pitched.

-- The righty last appeared on Monday against the Chicago Cubs, when he threw six innings, allowing three earned runs while giving up five hits.
+- The righty last pitched on Tuesday against the Chicago Cubs, when he went six innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.